aslanSolutions/Old-School-Shop/README.md

 Open the `server` and `client` in separate VSCode workspaces or open the combined [backend-frontend.code-workspace](./backend-frontend.code-workspace).
 Otherwise, workspace-specific settings don't work properly.

 ## System Definition (MS0)

-### Purpose

-The BarberShop Web Application's goal is to provide an effective and user-friendly platform for both consumers and barbers to manage and plan appointments, hence improving the whole experience of scheduling and getting barber services.
-The system will consist of both backend and frontend components that work seamlessly together to meet the following requirements:
- 1. Allow customers to simply browse available time slots and barber services.
- 2. Set up a notification system to send clients and barbers appointment confirmations, reminders, and updates via email or SMS.
- 3. Provide the business owner with an admin dashboard to manage barbers, services, and appointments.
- 4. Allow consumers to choose certain services, such as haircuts, shaves, styling, and so on, and tailor their appointments by selecting preferred barbers and time slots.
- 5. Allow consumers to leave evaluations and ratings for barbers from whom they have gotten services.

 ### Pages